esmero/archipelago-documentation/docs/I7solrImporter.md

 ## Next Steps

-To proceed with Processing your AMI Set, [click here](AMIviaSpreadsheets.md#step-7-ami-set-processing) to directed to the main [Ingesting Digital Objects via Spreadsheets](AMIviaSpreadsheets.md).
+To proceed with Processing your AMI Set, [click here](AMIviaSpreadsheets.md#step-7-ami-set-processing) to be directed to the main [Ingesting Digital Objects via Spreadsheets](AMIviaSpreadsheets.md).
 ___

 Thank you for reading!
 Please contact us on our [Archipelago Commons Google Group](https://groups.google.com/forum/#!forum/archipelago-commons) with any questions or feedback.